Enzyme kinetics: Linear plots of the Michaelis–Menten equation

 The plot of v versus [S] above is not linear; although initially linear at low [S], it bends over to saturate at high [S].
 Before the modern era of nonlinear curve-fitting on computers, this nonlinearity could make it difficult to estimate KM and Vmax accurately.
 Therefore, several researchers developed linearisations of the Michaelis–Menten equation, such as the Lineweaver–Burk plot, the Eadie–Hofstee diagram and the Hanes–Woolf plot.
 All of these linear representations can be useful for visualising data, but none should be used to determine kinetic parameters, as computer software is readily available that allows for more accurate determination by nonlinear regression methods.

 The Lineweaver–Burk plot or double reciprocal plot is a common way of illustrating kinetic data.
 This is produced by taking the reciprocal of both sides of the Michaelis–Menten equation.
-As shown on the right, this is a linear form of the Michaelis–Menten equation and produces a straight line with the equation y = mx + c with a y-intercept equivalent to 1/Vmax and an x-intercept of the graph representing −1/KM.
+This is a linear form of the Michaelis–Menten equation and produces a straight line with the equation y = mx + c with a y-intercept equivalent to 1/Vmax and an x-intercept of the graph representing −1/KM.

-Naturally, no experimental values can be taken at negative 1/[S]; the lower limiting value 1/[S] = 0 (the y-intercept) corresponds to an infinite substrate concentration, where 1/v=1/Vmax as shown at the right; thus, the x-intercept is an extrapolation of the experimental data taken at positive concentrations.
+No experimental values can be taken at negative 1/[S]; the lower limiting value 1/[S] = 0 (the y-intercept) corresponds to an infinite substrate concentration, where 1/v=1/Vmax thus, the x-intercept is an extrapolation of the experimental data taken at positive concentrations.
 More generally, the Lineweaver–Burk plot skews the importance of measurements taken at low substrate concentrations and, thus, can yield inaccurate estimates of Vmax and KM.
 A more accurate linear plotting method is the Eadie–Hofstee plot.
 In this case, v is plotted against v/[S].
 In the third common linear representation, the Hanes–Woolf plot, [S]/v is plotted against [S].

 In general, data normalisation can help diminish the amount of experimental work and can increase the reliability of the output, and is suitable for both graphical and numerical analysis.